What does Gravity Forms Google Sheets do?

 If there is an error processing a feed, GP Google Sheets will log that error as a note for the corresponding entry.
 If the error is due to a configuration issue, you can reprocess the feed via the Entry Detail Meta Box after correcting the configuration issue.

-If you would like to be notified whenever an error occurs, we recommend setting up a notification using the “GP Google Sheets Error” notification event.
+If you would like to be notified immediately of every error, you can create your own notification using Gravity Forms’ form notifications and selecting the “GP Google Sheets Error” notification event.

 Google Sheet Security